vlang/v/vlib/net/html/README.md

-net/http is an HTML parser written on V.
+net/http is an HTML written in pure V.

 ## Usage
 ```v oksyntax